 I have been writing for years, however, I have a friend that I didn't even know was interested in writing who revealed that there was a book that had been waiting to come out for years.
 The artwork was done, the theme and some details had already been worked out.
 We found out that we each had an interest in writing, and recently engaged in an encouraging (not competitive) exchange of written material, originally intended as a tool to get us both to begin books that we have been talking about writing, instead of writing, for years.

 The deal we settled on consisted of one chapter each month, or essentially every thirty days.
 This is so much easier in theory than in practice.
 The first month we were both eager to submit our work to each other.
-However, by the second month, both of us were exhausted, and I wasn't even sure that the subject I picked was what I
+However, by the second month, both of us were exhausted, and I wasn't even sure that the subject I picked was what I really wanted to write about.

 Now, being in the third month, I can honestly say this: Working with (or in friendly competition with a partner can offer a steady stream of encouraging banter, but when working on separate projects, you are still going at it alone.
 So what do you do to battle through the empty thoughts?
 To put a stop to the blank stares at a stark white screen or paper, you must be determined to fill it.
 Not just with words, but with something that comes from deep within.
 You must find that place within yourself that your emotions flow...